 In this mode, the camera will automatically adjust the shutter speed and the iris size according to the light intensity.
 It is also effective if a fixed iris lens is being used.
-The minimum shutter speed can be set from 1/500 to 1/2 sec.
-(NTSC) or 1/425 to 1/3 sec.
+The minimum shutter speed range is configurable from 1/500 to 1 sec.
+(NTSC) or 1/425 to 1/1.15 sec.
 (PAL).

-■ Shutter Priority Mode
+Shutter Priority Mode